 Suzuki piano groups are typically formed in September.
 Private lessons may begin at any time during the year.

-Book 2+ Suzuki piano students between the ages of 6 and 10 can take these weekly theory classes to complement their studies.
-Learn more about this program.
+Book 2+ Suzuki piano students between the ages of 6 and 12 can take these weekly theory classes to complement their studies.

 Suzuki Violin & Cello

 Suzuki Violin Preschool Preparatory Class